 Bocas del Toro

-Midway through my Panama adventure, I arrived in Bocas del Toro, a popular spot for backpackers traveling through Central America.
+Midway through backpacking Panama, I arrived in Bocas del Toro on Isla Colon, a popular spot for backpackers traveling through Central America.

-I gave myself three days and two nights in Bocas Town, which is the capital of the province and home to the airport.
+I gave myself three days and two nights in Bocas Town, the province's capital, and home to the airport.

-The next day, the sun was out, and I booked a boat to Red Frog Beach on Bastimentos Island.
+The sun was out the next day, so I booked one of the water taxis for a day trip to Red Frog Beach on Bastimentos Island.

 Walking onto this beach was when it hit me that spending my nights in Bocas Town had been a mistake.

-A little advanced planning would've made all the difference in how I experienced Bocas del Toro.
+A little advanced planning would've made a big difference in how I experienced Bocas del Toro.
+There are beautiful spots to base yourself in Bocas del Toro, so plan ahead.

 Getting to Panama City

-Domestic air travel in Panama is inexpensive, so I hopped another Air Panama prop plane for the 45-minute flight from Bocas del Toro to Panama City.
+Domestic flights in Panama are inexpensive, so I hopped on another Air Panama prop plane for the 45-minute flight from Bocas del Toro to Panama City.

-Traveling overland takes about 30 minutes by boat and another 10 to 11 hours by bus.
+Traveling overland takes about 30 minutes by boat and another 10 to 11 hours by public transport (long-distance buses).

 San Blas Islands

 The one to two days of sailing in the open sea was a wildcard, depending on the weather, captain, and boat they used.
-Some had smooth sailing.
-Others got seasick.
+Some had smooth sailing, and others got seasick.

-I'd already been to Cartagena several times, so I wasn't interested in sailing there from Panama.
+I'd been to Cartagena several times, so I wasn't interested in sailing there from Panama.

 Kuanidup is a true tropical paradise.
-The island is only 100-meters long and not much more than 50 to 75-meters wide.
-It's about the same size as an American football field.
+The island is about 328 feet (100 meters) long and 164 to 246 feet (50 to 75 meters) wide, about the same size as an American football field.

 Guests sleep in thatched-roof bungalows with sand floors.
 There are about a dozen on the island, and it wasn't even full the nights I was there.

-They have sit-down toilets, but no electricity.
-At night, they run a generator for a few hours to coincide with dinner and drinks.
-Meals are locally-sourced, including fish and seafood.
+They have sit-down toilets but no electricity.
+They run a generator for a few hours at night to coincide with dinner and drinks; meals are locally sourced, including fish and seafood.

-Days are spent hanging out on the beautiful beach, going for swims, and the occasional excursion by boat to visit other islands.
+Days are spent hanging out on the beautiful beach, swimming, and on the occasional boat trip to other islands.

-When backpacking Panama, I recommend leaving the San Blas Islands for last or at least not visiting them before Bocas del Toro.
+When backpacking Panama, I recommend leaving the San Blas Islands for last or not visiting them before Bocas del Toro.

-While day trips from Panama City are available and less costly, I recommend spending at least two nights on your chosen island so you can fully relax.
+While day trips from Panama City are available and less costly, I recommend spending at least two nights on your chosen island so you can relax and have a good time.

 - 3 days / 2 nights – Arrive in Panama City (Panama Canal, Casco Viejo)